fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 Sending assets to a user's stealth account does not require the deployment of the underlying smart contract.
 Instead, the stealth account's address is counterfactually predicted and is only deployed at the moment of withdrawal.

 See [`predictStealthSafeAddressWithClient`](/src/predictStealthSafeAddress.ts) in the trust kit.

+## 4. ENS Resolution

+Fluidkey provides users with a static ENS of the form `username.fkey.id/eth`, such as `you.fkey.eth`.
+This identifier resolves a new stealth address controlled by the recipient on every query.
+This allows users to send funds to a single human-readable identifier while protecting recipient privacy.

+Fluidkey uses an [ENS offchain resolver](https://github.com/ensdomains/offchain-resolver/) to return stealth addresses.